Invasive Species

 Help Needed!

 LMPOA needs your help to combat milfoil in Lake Margrethe!
-We have hired PLM, Professional Lake Management, to help us treat the larger beds of milfoil in the lake.
-We have been treating the lake as needed every year.
-To read more click here.
-A team of loyal LMPOA members also mapped the entire lake for all types of vegetation, including milfoil and other invasive species in 2002 & 2012.
-Our work continues every spring, monitoring milfoil and all vegetation on the lake.
+We have hired PLM, Professional Lake Management, to help us identify and treat the larger beds of milfoil in the lake.
 You can also contribute to the milfoil fund.
 Click here.
 We are always looking for volunteers!
-If you are interested, please email Sandra at sandralmichalik@gmail.com
+If you are interested, please email Sandra at [email protected]

 Zebra Mussels